CHAPTER MEMBERSHIP IN THE ASSOCIATION OF STATE FLOODPLAIN MANAGERS

 STATE ASSOCIATIONS: AN IDEA WHOSE TIME HAS COME

-members can gain a better perception of the state's floodplain management efforts and can develop a more cooperative and harmonious relationship through participation in association activities.
+Helps members to gain a better perception of the state's floodplain management efforts and to develop a more cooperative and harmonious relationship through participation in association activities.

 This list was compiled from comments provided by members of associations in those states which have put forth the effort to form State Floodplain Management Associations.
 They know firsthand the benefits that your state can receive by forming a State Association, as they have reaped them already and are sure they will enjoy many more in the future.